Marketionist/testing-starter-kit/README.md

   * [How to advance your career by contributing to open source projects](https://opensource.com/article/19/5/how-get-job-doing-open-source).

 # Thanks
-If this list of free open source software testing tools and links was helpful for you, please give it a **★ Star** on [github](https://github.com/Marketionist/testing-starter-kit).
+If this list of free open source software testing tools and links was helpful to you, please give it a **★ Star** on [github](https://github.com/Marketionist/testing-starter-kit).